chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### 4. Bardo - Intermediate State

-After a person in the bardo dies, they enter the bardo, also known as the yin body.
+After a person dies, they enter the bardo, also known as the yin body.

 Before reincarnating, they are all in the bardo state.
-At this time, they are called the middle and yin body.
+At this time, they are called the bardo body.
 This state can last for the longest time.
 Forty-nine days.

 ##### (1) The state of the bardo